 Additional information relating to the Company is available on SEDAR at www.sedar.com.
 Shareholders may contact the Company in order to request copies of: (i) this Circular; and (ii) the Company's financial statements and the related management's discussion and analysis (the "MD&A") which will be sent to the shareholder without charge upon request.
-Financial information is provided in the Company's financial statements and MD&A for its financial years ended December 31, 2015 and December 31, 2016.
+Financial information is provided in the Company's financial statements and MD&A for the financial year ended December 31, 2017.